-Regionally Comparable Electric Rates: The Policy states "Electric rates should be comparable to the published rates on a system average basis of other regional utilities that surround the Authority's service territory, which most closely resemble the costs and electric/gas supply options of the Authority, including: Consolidated Edison, Orange & Rockland, United Illuminating, Eversource (formerly Connecticut Light and Power), and PSE&G."

-- LIPA's system average electric rate was 21.1 cents in 2020. - Compared to the other five major regional utilities that surround LIPA's service territory, listed in the Policy, LIPA's system average rate is less than one cent above the regional average (20.3 cents). - LIPA's system average rate is 18% below the highest priced regional utility. - The system average electric rates of the regional utilities ranged from 15.1 cents (PSE&G) to 25.6 cents (United Illuminating), as shown in the following figure:
+- "Maintain competitive electric rates, as compared to the system average rates of those regional electric utilities that most closely resemble the costs, electric supply, and policy goals of our service territory." - o In December 2022, the Board of Trustees adopted the 2023 Budget and Rate Update, which implemented an annual budget and rate update at the lowest level consistent with sound fiscal and operating practices, as those practices are defined by Board Policy and within the statutory threshold provided in the Public Authorities Law. - LIPA's system's average electric rate was 23.8 cents in 2022.
+Compared to the other five major regional utilities listed in the Policy that surround LIPA's service territory, LIPA's system's average rate is 13% below the highest priced regional utility.
+The system's average electric rates of the regional utilities ranged from 15.4 cents (PSE&G New Jersey) to 27.4 cents (Con Edison), as shown in the following figure:

-- If LIPA's taxes, which comprise 19% of the bill, were equivalent to the national average of 6% of the bill, LIPA's 2021 system average rate would have been 17.5 cents rather than 21.1 cents. - Although the Policy is focused on system average rates, it is worth noting that LIPA's residential average rate in 2021 of 22.1 cents was also competitive with the rates of our regional peer utilities, as shown in the following figure:

-- The New York City metro area has above average labor, land, tax, and commodity costs and highly seasonal weather patterns (i.e. electricity is used for cooling in the summer while other fuels are used for heating in the winter).
+- o If LIPA's taxes, which comprise 19% of the bill, were equivalent to the national average of 6% of the bill, LIPA's 2022 system average rate would have been 20.5 cents rather than 23.8 cents. - The New York City metro area has above average labor, land, tax, and commodity costs and highly seasonal weather patterns (i.e., electricity is used for cooling in the summer while other fuels are used for heating in the winter).
 This causes the New York metro area to have per kilowatt-hour electric rates that are above the national average.
-For example, the national system average retail electric rate in 2020, according to the U.S. Energy Information Agency, was 10.6 cents per kilowatt-hour.
-State-by-state averages include 19.1 cents for Connecticut, 18.2 cents for Massachusetts, 14.9 cents for New York, 16.3 cents for Vermont, 13.7 cents for New Jersey, and 9.7 cents for Pennsylvania. - Even within New York, there is a significant difference in prevailing power prices between upstate and downstate.
+For example, the national system average retail electric rate in 2022, according to the U.S. Energy Information Agency, was 12.5 cents per kilowatt-hour.
+State-by-state averages include 21.1 cents for Connecticut, 21.5 cents for Massachusetts, 18.4 cents for New York, 17.2 cents for Vermont, 15.0 cents for New Jersey, and 12.0 cents for Pennsylvania. - Even within New York, there is a significant difference in prevailing power prices between upstate and downstate.
 The upstate grid is primarily fueled by lower-cost hydro and nuclear power while downstate is primarily fossil-fuel fired generation.
-The Board's policy recognizes these significant regional differences by benchmarking to five utilities that surround the LIPA service territory rather than utilities in other regions of the country or state.
+The Board's policy recognizes these significant regional differences by benchmarking five utilities that surround the LIPA service territory rather than utilities in other regions of the country or state. - LIPA's system average rates have been competitive on a long-term basis, having risen more slowly than most other regional utilities during LIPA's stewardship of the Long Island grid (see chart below).
+LIPA's rates increased 55% since LIPA took over the Long Island grid, compared to a range of 95% to 132% for the other utilities, as shown in the following figure.
+The consumer price index, a standard measure of inflation, increased 79% during this period.